 FOLLOW up, always, with EH&S, regardless of whom you call first.

-What information do I need to have readily available when
+What information do I need to have readily available when reporting a spill?

 • Your name and incident location.